ReDa0123/CardGameForge/docs.md

 #### Game Context

 Exports game context functionality for managing game state and network communication - it hooks the events from the server and updates the game state on the client side.
-You pass the display registry of the cards, sever URL address and can pass custom material theme if you don't want ot use the default one.
+You pass the display registry of the cards, sever URL address and can pass custom material theme if you don't want to use the default one.
 Use the `GameContextProvider` component to wrap your game with the game context.

 -   `GameContextProvider`